Brian Lewis was born to live in manufactured housing. His wife Holly took more convincing.

 “Old ways die slow and people have pictures in their minds of what a ‘trailer’ is,” he said.
 “It’s best to get people in to look at these homes.”

 Bowman stresses the importance of all kinds of MH communities and homes as affordable housing options.

 “Housing cost is at an all-time high nationwide,” he said.
 “Everybody is talking about affordability and it’s become a huge problem.”

 State Associations Advocate for Factory-Built Homes

-In an effort to counteract this, IMHA advocates on behalf of factory-built homes to both the government and to potential home renters and buyers.
+In an effort to counteract this, IMHA advocates on behalf of factory-built homes to both the government and to potential mobile and manufactured home buyers.